jacopomaroli/captcha-jwt-auth/README.md

 # Captcha JWT Auth
-This service allows you to generate a captcha and provides a jwt after solving it.
+This service generates a captcha and returns a JWT after solving it.
-A validation endpoint is also provided.
+A JWT validation endpoint is also provided.

 # Quickstart
 1. `mkdir captcha-jwt-auth`
 2. `cd captcha-jwt-auth`
 3. `wget https://github.com/jacopomaroli/captcha-jwt-auth/raw/master/docker-compose.yml`
 4. `wget https://github.com/jacopomaroli/captcha-jwt-auth/raw/master/env.example`
-5. copy .env.example to .env
+5. copy `.env.example` to `.env`
-6. generate the corresponding keys and replace the values in the .env file using the following CJA_CAPTCHA_KEY
+6. generate the corresponding keys and replace the values in the `.env` file using the following CJA_CAPTCHA_KEY
     ```
     openssl rand 32 | base64 -w 0